fourdesire/sketch2unity-release/README.md

 ### Usage
 [For Engineers]
-1. Download `editor` folder containing FDSketch2Unity.cs, FDUIGeneratorBase.cs, FDUIGeneratorEditor.cs
+1. Download **Editor folder** containing FDSketch2Unity.cs, FDUIGeneratorBase.cs, FDUIGeneratorEditor.cs and FDJsonHelper
-2. Add `editor` to your Unity project and Compile
+2. Add **Editor** to your Unity project and Compile
 3. Import exported json files and images folder to Assets folder in Unity
 4. If necessary, put fonts(.ttf, .otf) used in UI in a folder named Resources, and move the folder to **Assets folder**
 5. Right click on the exported json files and Choose `Create > Sketch2Unity > Import` to generate UI.